-- (g) Advertising: Advertising and promotional activities.
-If, for example, the retailer advertises food and other non-Lottery products, services or forms of entertainment at least equivalent to advertising for Lottery products; and, if the retailer offers promotions, such as discount coupons for food and other non-Lottery products at least equivalent to promotional activities related to Lottery products, this factor may demonstrate that the establishment does not operate as a casino. - (h) Records: The retailer's financial records.
-If the retailer's financial records, including expenses, show that the volume of non-Lottery products and services sold, and the number and variety of non-Lottery forms of entertainment made available to patrons is greater than indicated by the establishment's annual non-Lottery sales, this factor may demonstrate that the establishment does not operate as a casino. - (i) Atmosphere: The general atmosphere of the establishment and the attitude and approach of the retailer.
-If the retailer, and the retailer's employees encourage and promote food and beverage service; if the general environment is clean and inviting to patrons for purposes of dining or engaging in entertainment activities; if the retailer and the retailer's employees are equally courteous and accommodating to non Lottery playing patrons as they are to those playing Lottery games; and if the retailer demonstrates cooperation with the Lottery and approaches this matter with a demonstrated willingness to keep the establishment in compliance, this factor may demonstrate that the establishment does not operate as a casino.
+(g) Advertising: Advertising and promotional activities.
+If, for example, the retailer advertises.

+(d) The establishment has more advertisements for food and or other non-Lottery products, services or forms of entertainment at least equivalent to advertising for Lottery products; and, if the retailer offers promotions, such as discount coupons for food and other non-Lottery products at least equivalent to promotional activities related to Lottery products, this factor may demonstrate that the establishment does not operate as a casino.¶ (h) Records: The retailer's financial records.
+If the retailer's financial records, including expenses, show that the volume of non-Lottery products and services sold, and the number and variety of non-Lottery forms of entertainment made available to patrons is greater than indicated by the establishment's annual non-Lottery sales, th than it does for Lottery products.
+These advertisements must be visible from the exterior. ¶ (e) For at least five years, the establishment has: had a Video Lottery retailer contract with the Lottery; has operated with the same or similar business model; and has maintained satis-factor may demonstrate that the establishment does not operate as a casino y compliance with this rule.¶

+(if) Atmosphere: The general atmosphere of the establishment and the attitude and approach of the retailer.
+If the retailer, and the re The establishment's dining seats as defined in OAR 177-040-0050 contain taibler's employees encourage and promote food and beverage service; if the general environment is clean and inviting to patrons for purposes of dining or engaging in entertainment activities; iware such as utensils, napkin dispensers, or condiments.

+(g) More than 50 percent of the retailer and the retailer's employees are equally courteous and accommodating to non-Lottery playing patrons as they are to those playing Lottery games; and if the retailer demonstrates cooperation with the Lottery and approaches this matter with a demonstrated willingness to keep the establishment in compliance, this factor may demonstrate that the establishment does not operate as a casinoestablishment's non-Lottery sales is sales of food, non-alcoholic beverages, and alcoholic beverages.
 (7) Compliance Plan: